A Wasserstein distance approach for concentration of empirical risk estimates: Concentration bounds for distributions satisfying

-In this section, we provide concentration bounds for the risk estimates introduced in the previous section using Wasserstein distance.
-For providing concentration bounds, we assume that the underlying distribution satisfies an exponential moment bound with an exponent greater than one.
+In this section, we provide concentration bounds for the risk estimates introduced in section \ref{sec:risk-abstract} using the Wasserstein distance bound in Lemma \ref{lemma:wasserstein-dist-bound}.
+The concentration bounds assume that the underlying distribution satisfies condition \ref{ass:c1}, that is, an exponential moment bound with an exponent greater than one.
 Sub-Gaussian distributions are a popular class of distributions that satisfy this assumption.
-While sub-exponential distributions also satisfy an exponential moment bound, the exponent in their case equals one.
-Hence sub-exponential distributions are covered in the next section.
+As mentioned before, sub-exponential distributions are treated separately in the next section.

-The results that we provide in this section pertain to the case where a r.v. $X$ satisfies an exponential moment bound --- a condition made precise below.\ The reader is referred to Section 2.5 of \cite{vershynin2018high} for a detailed introduction to sub-Gaussian distributions.